This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

 Verdict: Pass on it.
 Buy this gentle cleanser instead.

 When my skin is red and angered, I reach for this toner.
 I love that it is gentle, doesn’t sting, and reduces redness.
 The one downside is this toner is pretty expensive.
-To keep the cost down, I only use it when needed, not every day.
-If you don’t want to invest in a full-size bottle, buy a mini to try it out first.
+That being said, I am willing to pay the price to have this product on hand when I need it.

-The Powerful-Strenght Line-Reducing Concentrate is a Vitamin C serum that reduces the look of fine lines and wrinkles, enlarged pores, dullness, and uneven texture.
+The Powerful-Strength Line-Reducing Concentrate is a Vitamin C serum that reduces the look of fine lines and wrinkles, enlarged pores, dullness, and uneven texture.